 Teaching Skills That Matter

-After your child has built a strong bond with the clinical team, you can expect to see more expectations and instructions.
-Maintaining and growing positive relationships continue as new skills are taught.
+After your child has built a strong bond with the clinical team at the onset of treatment, you can expect to see more expectations and instructions during sessions.
+Maintaining and growing positive relationships continue as new skills are introduced.

 Measurable Results